WMLW-TV: Subchannels

-The station's digital signal is multiplexed.
-As mentioned above, WMLW's programming is carried in both standard and high-definition versions.

 During its time on WDJT-DT3, MeTV served as a multicast channel in March 2008 for an NCAA men's basketball tournament game in standard definition besides the one being aired in high definition on WDJT's main signal.
 Subsequently, This TV took over simulcasting duties for the 2009 tournament.

 In early January 2009, Weigel added its Telemundo affiliate, WYTU-LP (channel 63) to WBME's digital signal as subchannel 49.4.
 Although WYTU has its own digital signal on UHF channel 17, it has a limited range as a low power television station to the inner ring of the Milwaukee suburbs, and placing the station on WBME's full-power signal allows it full-market coverage.
 The channel 17 signal was converted to high definition before the 2012 Summer Olympics, with WMLW-DT4 remaining in standard definition.

 On December 31, 2009, Weigel switched WYTU-LP to WBME's schedule on analog channel 63.
 The analog signal eventually went off the air by January 2013, with the license canceled the next month.

 On August 8, 2011, the backers of Bounce TV and Weigel announced that both WBME and WWME would be charter affiliates of the network, which is targeted to African-American viewers.
 It launched on September 24 with the network's preview reel before its September 26 premiere on 49.2.
 The channel was added to Charter systems in the area on October 5, 2011; it was converted to a widescreen presentation in late June 2018.
-WMLW was also a charter station of Movies!, a 24-hour movie network co-owned by Weigel and Fox Television Stations on May 27, 2013 (WBND-LD in South Bend, Indiana is the only other Weigel-owned station that carries the network; Fox-owned WPWR-TV in Chicago carries Movies! in that market); Charter began carrying the network on July 24, 2013.
-However Movies! moved to WISN-DT2 on August 4, 2014 as part of a new agreement for Weigel's subchannels between them and WISN's owner, Hearst Television.
+WMLW was also a charter station of Movies!, a 24-hour movie network co-owned by Weigel and Fox Television Stations on May 27, 2013 (WBND-LD in South Bend, Indiana is the only other Weigel-owned station that carries the network; Fox-owned WFLD in Chicago carries Movies! in that market); Charter began carrying the network on July 24, 2013.
+However Movies! moved to WISN-DT2 on August 4, 2014, as part of a new agreement for Weigel's subchannels between them and WISN's owner, Hearst Television.
 From then until September 29, WMLW-DT3 carried a simulcast of This TV from WDJT-DT3.
 On that day, the channel space was used to launch a new Weigel network concept, Heroes & Icons, which carries mostly police dramas and westerns targeted towards men.

-On March 3, 2015, Weigel moved This TV to WMLW's third subchannel in order to consolidate their owned subchannel networks onto WDJT, and shuffled H&I onto WDJT-DT3.
+On March 3, 2015, Weigel moved This TV to WMLW's third subchannel to consolidate their owned subchannel networks onto WDJT, and shuffled H&I onto WDJT-DT3.